camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 ```

 This will instruct the context to search for and replace secret placeholders in the object passed to it.
-The secret store that is present in the connector runtime environment that invokes the connector function
+The secret store present in the Connector runtime environment that invokes the Connector function
 takes care of that.
 Every environment can define its own way of providing such a secret store.
 Consult
 the [runtime environments](#runtime-environments) section to learn more about them.

 To replace secrets for the `connectorRequest` using the API, the object needs to implement the
 `ConnectorInput` interface.
 Using this interface's `replaceSecrets` method, you can use the provided
 `SecretStore` to search for and replace secrets in the properties that should support this in your
-connector.
+Connector.
 Furthermore, the `ConnectorInput` interface comes with convenience methods to allow handling
 nested objects as well with `replaceSecretsIfNotNull`:

 ```java